AngadK89/laptime_project/README.md

 - Spatial coordinates of each corner on track Particularly, this last feature set is meant to provide the model with a rough geospatial map of the track, helping it understand the track layout.

-Moreover, we will also supply further information to the model, such as weather information, namely:
+Moreover, we also supply further information to the model, such as weather information, namely:
 - Track temperature
 - Air temperature
 - Rainfall